BramStoutProductions/MiEx/README.md

 * Level-of-Detail system to reduce polygon count in the far background, making it feasable to have massive sets.
 * Remove caves feature to reduce polygon count.
 * Ability to export certain blocks as a new instance for each occurence of the block, making it easy to replace those block (like a chest or a door) with a rig of the block.
-* Up to 3x faster rendering with ray tracers (like Renderman, Arnold, Redshift, and Cycles) due to a custom made optimiser.
+* Up to 3x faster rendering with ray tracers (like Renderman, Arnold, Redshift, and Cycles) due to a custom made raytracing optimiser.
+* Face optimiser that combines faces into larger faces, whenever possible, in order to reduce polycount.
-* Powerful USD material templating system.
+* Powerful material templating system.
 * Support for pipeline integration.
 * Option to separate the world out into a foreground section and a background section.
 * Custom random noise generator for block model selection to make randomly rotated textures appear nicer to the eye.